gvwilson/sensibleadventures/nardica/nardica.md

 Wales said,
 patting the air.
 "Just a minute, I promise."
-He sat back in his seat and beckoned for another cup of tea.
+He pushed his now-empty mug of tea to one side and leaned forward on the table.
 "Tell me more about this ship of yours..."

-He locked his toolboxes in his room before they left and put a small plastic bear with bright blue eyes on the shelf above them.
+Wales locked his toolboxes in his room before they left and put a small plastic bear with bright blue eyes on the shelf above them.
 "To keep an eye on things,"
 he said,
 tapping the tech in his temple.
 Iffy nodded
 as if remote vision cameras in old children's toys were an everyday thing for her.
-She didn't ask what the red-speckled globe next to the bear was for, but she suspected it would do more than just watch if someone broke in.
+She didn't know what the red-speckled globe next to the bear was, but she suspected it would do more than just watch if someone broke in.

 A pair of gray military drones were hovering over the harbor as Iffy and Wales walked down to the pier where the *Guinevere* was docked.
 "Keeping an eye on the *Taroona*," Wales guessed, shielding his eyes with his hand to study them.
-He sighed.
-"It's about all the mayor can do."

-"What about the warehouse?"
+"See there?
+Those are shock guns.
+And those bumps behind them---those are strangle foam bombs or I'm your uncle."

+"Why're they just watching?"
 Iffy asked.
-"Musta been other stuff in there wasn't theirs."

-"I'm sure there was,"
-Wales said dryly.
+"Any time I seen a dock fight, th' Marines've just hauled everyone in for th' governor to sort out."

+Wales shook his head.
-"But the *Taroona* sails out of Hobart, and the last thing the mayor or the governor in Rothera want to do right now is give their lords and masters back home in Tasmania a reason to poke around in their affairs.
+"The *Taroona* sails out of Hobart, and the last thing the governor want to do right now is give Tasmania an excuse to poke around down here.
-No,
-they'll be out by morning,"
-he concluded,
-speaking to himself as much as to the frowning tween beside him.
+Odds are the captain and her crew will be back on the dock by morning," he concluded, speaking to himself as much as to the frowning tween beside him.
-"Which is yet another reason I need to talk to your uncle."
+"Which is another reason I need to talk to your uncle."

 "You oughta know he don't keep his word 'less it suits him," Iffy blurted.
 "Or 'less he figures you got more haul back of you than he does."

-Wales grinned.
+Wales nodded.
-"Thanks for the warning.
+"Thanks for the warning,"
+he said solemnly.
-I'll keep it in mind."
+"I'll keep it in mind."

 Ten minutes later Uncle Jack shouted,
-"No!
-No affing way!
+"No affin' way!
-We're a jelly boat,
+We're a jelly dredger,
-not the damn ferry!
+not th' damn ferry!
-You want to skin up along Rothera, you can wait on it."
+You wanna skin up along Rothera, you can haul down two piers over an' buy y'self a ticket."

 Aunt Naggie gestured frantically at Iffy and Wales from behind her husband's back, mouthing, "Go!
 Go!"
 Wales ignored her,
-his broad smile seeming genuine as he waited out the decktop tempest.
+his broad smile seeming genuine as he waited out the blustery storm that was Uncle Jack.

-"I understand it's not your usual line of work," he said smoothly when Uncle Jack paused for breath.
+"I understand it's not your usual line of work," he said smoothly when the *Guinevere*'s bleary-eyed captain paused for breath.
 "And if no is your final answer, well,
 I'll respect that and take my business elsewhere.
 But!"
 He held up a hand to forestall another explosion.
-"What if I told you I could more than just pay for my passage?"
+"What if I told you I could do more than just pay for my passage?"

 Uncle Jack snorted.
-He had been dozing when Iffy and Wales had reached the *Guinevere*, and from his bloodshot eyes and the smell of his breath Iffy guessed that she'd find at least one empty bottle in the hold if she went looking for it.
+He had been dozing when Iffy and Wales had reached the *Guinevere*, and from his squint and the smell of his breath
+Iffy guessed that she'd find at least one empty bottle in the hold if she bothered to look for it.
 "Lemme guess---you can sing.
 Or no---you can do magic tricks and turn jellyfish into gold."

-"You're not far wrong,"
+"Almost,"
-Wales agreed.
+Wales nodded.
 "Except it isn't magic,
-and you'll be the one turning jellyfish into gold."
+and gold will be all yours."
 He tapped the silver tech in his temple.
 "This is a satellite uplink.
-A *fully functional* satellite uplink," he continued before Uncle Jack could interrupt.
+A *fully functional* satellite uplink," he continued as Uncle Jack opened his mouth.
 "Which means I can spot patches of sea boil with half an hour to spare.
 Maybe a full hour, if the sky's clear.
 And *that* means---"